"Every Scout deserves a trained leader"

 In person or onsite training can take place in any District or Council.
 To see all training opportunities provided by the San Diego Imperial Council and its various Districts visit the SDIC Training Website.

 Watch here for more information regarding specific Tecolote District course offerings.

-On-Line Training Opportunities (also called Supplemental Training) may be taken anytime.
-With your BSA ID number (from your membership card or see your unit leaders) you can log into the e-learning website to access the courses listed below.
+On-Line Training Opportunities (also called Supplemental Training) may be taken anytime at Scouting U. With your BSA ID number (from your membership card or see your unit leaders) you can log into the my.scouting.org e-learning website to access the courses.
 Successful completion of these courses goes directly into your BSA Scoutnet records.